darrenfishell/cryptography-project/_features/07-hash.md

 The implementation process of the complement is as follows: first, add a 1 bit after the data; then add a bunch of 0 bits at the back, until the number of bits modulo 512 is exactly 448.
 In short, at least 1 bit is added, and at most 512 bits may be added.

-Use the following interactive shell to produce an MD5 hash value for the password below:
+Use the following interactive shell to produce an MD5 hash value and a SHA256 hash for the password below:

 {% include_relative datacamp/md5-hash-playground.html %}